Fraction calculator

 Multiply both numerators and denominators.
 Result fraction keep to lowest possible denominator GCD(14, 10) = 2.
 In the following intermediate step, cancel by a common factor of 2 gives 7/5.

-In other words - seven fifths plus four fifths is eleven fifths.
+In other words, seven fifths plus four fifths equals eleven fifths.

 Rules for expressions with fractions: